RemyCiterin/AdventOfFPGA/README.md

 `-Doptimize=ReleaseFast`.

 For the day 9, I also compared with 3DRiscV, a Soc that I made this year.
-It contains an in-order RISC-V CPU and a RISC-V GPU connected together using a cache coherent interconnect.
-The GPU use 16 warps of 4 threads (so it can execute up to four instructions per cycle), the shaders are compiled using my own optimizing compiler, which allows me to efficiently manage thread reconvergence.
+It contains an in-order RISC-V CPU and a RISC-V GPGPU connected together using a cache coherent interconnect.
+The GPGPU use 16 warps of 4 threads (so it can execute up to four instructions per cycle), the shaders are compiled using my own optimizing compiler, which allows me to efficiently manage thread reconvergence.
 For this example, the code running on the CPU is implemented in C with `gcc -O2`.
+Unfortunately, the performance difference with DOoOM is not very impressive, even though using the GPGPU greatly increases performance compared to the in-order CPU alone (186M cycles, versus 290M).

 |                   | Bluespec cycles | DOoOM cycles | 3DRiscV cycles | Imrovement |
 |-------------------|-----------------|--------------|----------------|------------|